 Though the M1 Garand isn’t normally associated with sharp shooting, there is a case to be made for the venerable rifle.
 The M1 was the standard issue rifle for most U.S. troops during WWII, and its potent cartridge (.30-06), quick and reliable gas action, and superb durability lent itself to war in the trenches.

 Modern operators have taken the M1 and converted it into a truly accurate and sophisticated weapon that rivals some bolt-action designs available today.
 The M1 provided eight rounds of high-powered .30-caliber bullets per magazine, a much-improved figure when compared to standard-issue bolt-action rifles of the time.

-While there is no one “perfect” gun to accommodate all sharpshooting requirements, most long-distance shooters, snipers, and designated marksmen will agree that it is tough to beat a quality bolt-action rifle when outfitted with a rugged and reliable scope for firing range activities.
+While there is no one “perfect” gun to accommodate all sharpshooting requirements, most long-distance shooters, snipers, and designated marksmen will agree that it is tough to beat a quality bolt-action rifle when outfitted with a rugged and reliable scope for firing range activities in Las Vegas.

 The bolt-action design offers excellent accuracy, consistency, and reliability, making it a preferred choice for precision shooting.
 When combined with a high-quality scope, shooters can take advantage of enhanced magnification, clear sight picture, and precise adjustments, allowing them to engage targets accurately at extended distances.